 This pumpkin pancake recipe has quickly become a morning favorite around here.
-Not only is this easy breakfast ready in no time, but it’s cozy, warm, and everything a pancake should be.
+Not only is this easy breakfast ready in no time, but it’s also cozy, warm, and everything a pancake should be.

 Yep, you heard that right!
 I test most of my blog recipes months in advance, so I was whipping up pumpkin treats well before summer started.
-And this pumpkin breakfast became a regular in my house.
+And this easy pumpkin breakfast recipe became a regular in my house.

-Ingredients needed for Pumpkin Spice Pancakes:
+Ingredients for Pumpkin Spice Pancakes